 For rare diseases, the FDA also has the Orphan Drug designation that provides additional financial support and incentives to develop therapies for diseases that affect fewer people.
 Orphan drugs can also be considered for the expedited approval programs listed above.
 The FDA can, for example, grant a drug candidate both Orphan Drug and Fast Track designations.

-Incorporate gap analyses and a quality by design approach
+Incorporate quality by design and gap analyses

 Collaborate with regulatory bodies and experienced consultants for success

 Regulatory bodies offer resources to help investigational drug candidates stay on course.
 Don’t be afraid to have regular meetings with regulators early and throughout the approval process to map out what’s needed to reach key milestones.
 Developing a collaborative relationship with regulators helps prevent setbacks, ensures alignment, and gives your application the best chance for success.